gurkanctn/Jeep-Command/README.md

-## THIS GAME IS IN DEVELOPMENT STAGE
+## THIS GAME IS ONLY A PROTOTYPE

+See the following video for a preview: https://youtu.be/jHGZiCgM6dc

 # Jeep Command
 This game aims to resemble the "Jeep Command" of the Commodore 64.